- Introduction

 To manually import your Microsoft 365 email domains (recommended when you set up Secure Email Threat Defense for the first time):

-1. Navigate to the Policy page.
+1. Navigate to the Configuration > Mail flow configuration page.

 Automatic Import